-Moses Gunn, who died this date in 1993, was an award-winning actor on stage and screen.
-In the 1960s he helped expand opportunities for African-American actors when he co-founded the Negro Ensemble Company, which boasts among its alumni notables like Denzel Washington, Sherman Hemsley, Esther Rolle and Cleavon Little.
+Moses Gunn was an award-winning actor on stage and screen.
+In the 1960s he helped expand opportunities for African-American actors when he co-founded the Negro Ensemble Company, which boasts among its alumni notables like Denzel Washington, Sherman Hemsley, Esther Rolle, and Cleavon Little.
 In his own career, he played iconic roles both big and small, earning an Obie, or Off-Broadway Theater Award, and an NAACP Image Award, as well as nominations for a Tony and an Emmy.
 From Othello on Broadway to beloved sitcoms like The Cosby Show, Gunn was always a star.
 Here are a few of our favorite Moses Gunn roles.

-4. Ragtime: Booker T. Washington.
 The 1981 movie musical featured several real-life characters, among them J.P.
-Morgan, Harry Houdini and Booker T. Washington, played by Gunn.
-He won an NAACP Image Award for his performance –– the only award won by a film that was heavily nominated for Oscars, Golden Globes and more.
+Morgan, Harry Houdini, and Booker T. Washington, played by Gunn.
+He won an NAACP Image Award for his performance—the only award won by a film that was heavily nominated for Oscars, Golden Globes and more.